Key takeaways

 - Some drugs speed up the body’s metabolism of prednisone, making it less effective.

-Prednisone can affect the results of many important tests such as allergy, cholesterol, blood sugar, potassium levels, and thyroid hormone tests.
+Prednisone can affect the results of many important tests, including allergy tests, cholesterol tests, blood sugar tests, potassium levels, and thyroid hormone tests.

 Prednisone dosage for cats

 Because cats aren’t typically given prednisone, there are no standard prednisone dosages for cats.
 Instead, veterinarians use prednisolone, the active form of prednisone.
-According to Plumb’s Veterinary Drug Manual, veterinarians should increase the dose if the only option is oral prednisone.
+According to Plumb’s Veterinary Drug Manual, veterinarians should increase the dose if oral prednisone is the only option.
 However, there are no published guidelines.

 For prednisolone, Plumb’s Veterinary Drug Manual suggests the following dosages for cats: